jdc-cunningham/fusion-sensor-clu/vision/DEVLOG.md

   - apply histograms/get bounds
   - point sensor bed to get measurements, hopefully hit targets
   - report to internal world coordinate system and to ThreeJS web interface

+### 02/17/2021
+Starting to work on histogram2d which finds H and S values for the mask.
+Seems like need to look for clusters/get some general rules down eg. closer to 0 for S/x-axis means lighter color.
+May need better sample images that have obvious color groups.

 ### 02/16/2021
 Did get distracted with that readme not really anything new ego filling.